atherjnoor/UoM-Social-Media-/README.md

 - Adding real-time notifications and messaging features
 - Enhancing user customization options for profiles
 - Implementing advanced search and filtering for posts
 - Improving accessibility and performance based on user feedback
+- Including Mistral Ai for better matching systems

 ## Built With
 - **Django** - Backend framework